Kometa-Team/Kometa/docs/config/plex.md

 * If you need help finding your Plex authentication token, please see Plex's [support article](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/).

-# Other examples:

-Specifying a second Plex server for a specific library:

-In this example we have two Plex servers [with the same libraries] and want to add the same collections to each.
-The second Plex is less responsive, so it needs a higher timeout than the primary one.
+# Multi-Plex Instance Setup:

+The below config.yml extract details how to set up multiple Plex servers within the one PMM instance, in this example there are two plex servers which are receiving the same Metadata File:

 ```yaml
 libraries: